simplex-chat/simplex-chat/docs/rfcs/2022-12-17-user-profiles.md

 - when changing active user reset `activeTo`?

-- in `newChatController` when creating smpAgent - `getSMPServers` have to get servers for all users, or depending on allUsers flag in StartChat
+- in `newChatController` when creating smpAgent - `getSMPServers` have to get servers for all users, or depending on allUsers flag in StartChat; // drop known_servers table?

 - `AgentConfig` should depend on network configuration per user?

+- double check other state

 ### Storage